DOAJ/maintenance_page/README.md

 # maintenance_page
 A page to show when the main DOAJ site is down.

+NEW: This can now be deployed via ansible in the sysadmin repo.

 ## Deployment

 This is managed using git hooks.
 You'll need the server in your ```.ssh/config``` file,